 Community Programs – Children & Adults

-Oak Hill’s group homes provide top quality housing for adults living with intellectual and physical disabilities.
+Oak Hill’s group homes provide quality homes for children and adults with intellectual and physical disabilities.
 Our Homes are located throughout Connecticut.
 Each home has been carefully designed to accommodate the needs of the people living in them.
 Our homes have full-time and part-time support staff, supervisors, nurses, speech therapists, occupational therapists, physical therapists and social workers.
 Our staff also includes dieticians, managers, and behavior specialists.
 Most participants have their own bedroom.
 Two to eight program participants live in a home with the average being six per home .